GR360RY/htpc-ansible/roles/kodi-client/README.md

 Overview
 --------

-List of tasks that will be performed under xbmc-client role:
+List of tasks that will be performed under kodi-client role:

 1. Install ssh server to allow remote management.
 2. Setup Linux HTPC user.